WallStreetMojo

 • Forget about the CFA® Curriculum Books.
 Just going by common wisdom shared on the majority of the CFA® forums, it takes around 200+ hours to go through the CFA® curriculum books (which you are short of)

 • Once you have looked at the videos, go through the Schweser notes in detail.
-Though these are the summary version of CFA® books, however, I feel they are sufficient enough to ensure that you pass the exam.
+Though these are the summary version of CFA® books, I feel they are sufficient to ensure that you pass the exam.
 Reading Schweser notes will take around 80 hours or so

 • The remaining time (if any) you must spend on attempting as many Mock Papers as you can and concept revision.